mobiledevatwknd/react-native-sqlite-storage/README.md

 #### Step 3.
 XCode SQLite libraries dependency set up

 Add libSQLite.a (from Workspace location) to the required Libraries and Frameworks.
-Also add sqlite3.0.tbd (XCode 7) or libsqlite3.0.dylib (XCode 6 and earlier) in the same fashion using Required Libraries view (Do not just add them manually as the build paths will not be properly set)
+Also add Security.framework (XCode 7) in the same fashion using Required Libraries view (Do not just add them manually as the build paths will not be properly set)

 ![alt tag](https://raw.github.com/andpor/react-native-sqlite-storage/master/instructions/addlibs.png)

 #### Step 4.
 Application JavaScript require

-Add var SQLite = require('react-native-sqlite-storage') to your index.ios.js
+Add var SQLite = require('react-native-sqlcipher-storage') to your index.ios.js

 ![alt tag](https://raw.github.com/andpor/react-native-sqlite-storage/master/instructions/require.png)

 #### Step 5.
-Applicatin JavaScript code using the SQLite plugin
+Application JavaScript code using the SQLite plugin

 Add JS application code to use SQLite API in your index.ios.js etc. Here is some sample code.
-For full working example see test/index.ios.callback.js.
-Please note that Promise based API is now supported as well with full examples in the working React Native app under test/index.ios.promise.js
+For full working example see test/TestRunner/index.ios.js.

 ```javascript
 errorCB(err) {